Jessica Jones season 2: Casting

-After the season was ordered, several main cast members revealed that they would return for the second season, including Ritter as Jessica Jones, Rachael Taylor as Patricia "Trish" Walker, and Carrie-Anne Moss as Jeri Hogarth.
-Eka Darville also reprises his role as Malcolm Ducasse.
+After the season was ordered, several main cast members revealed that they would return for the second season, including Krysten Ritter as Jessica Jones, Rachael Taylor as Patricia "Trish" Walker, and Carrie-Anne Moss as Jeri Hogarth.
+Eka Darville also reprised his role as Malcolm Ducasse.
 In March 2017, J. R. Ramirez was cast as Oscar Arocho, which was revealed in July after the airing of his character's death on Power.
 In April 2017, Janet McTeer was cast in an undisclosed role, described as someone who has "an enormous impact on Jessica's life."
-She was revealed to be playing Alisa Jones, Jessica's mother, who was briefly portrayed in flashbacks by Miriam Shor in the first season.
+She was revealed to be playing Alisa, Jessica's mother, who was briefly portrayed in flashbacks by Miriam Shor in the first season.
 By July, Leah Gibson had also joined the cast, in the role of Inez Green.
-Also joining in the season is Terry Chen as Pryce Cheng.
+Also joining in the season was Terry Chen as Pryce Cheng.

 In August 2017, David Tennant was confirmed to be reprising his role as Kilgrave, appearing as a hallucination, with Wil Traval also returning as Will Simpson.
-Recurring characters in the season include Rebecca De Mornay reprises her role as Dorothy Walker, Kevin Chacon as Vido Arocho and Callum Keith Rennie as Karl Malus.
-Elden Henson and Rob Morgan reprise their roles as Foggy Nelson and Turk Barrett from previous Marvel Netflix series, respectively.
+Recurring characters in the season included Rebecca De Mornay reprising her role as Dorothy Walker, Kevin Chacon as Vido Arocho, and Callum Keith Rennie as Karl Malus.
+Elden Henson and Rob Morgan reprised their roles as Foggy Nelson and Turk Barrett from previous Marvel Netflix series, respectively.